vikumar01/spam-mail/README.md

-Predictthe mail as spam or not
+Predict the mail as spam or not
 KAggle dataset